wbokkers/tenuto-winui-toolkit/README.md

 Current status: under construction

 ## Windowing
-The Toolkit demonstrates how to work with windows and dialogs in WinUI in a Builder-like way from code.
+The Toolkit demonstrates how to work with windows and dialogs in WinUI using a fluent API.
 I prefer this approach over using XAML with databinding, just to create a window or dialog hosting your views.
 Of course you can still use MVVM in your own controls and pages that are hosted in a window or dialog.

 To create a (modal) dialog window, you can use the TnContentDialog class.
 This mimics the behavior of the ContentDialog.
 Here's an example on how to use this: